Archdiocese Ends Merger of Historic Little Italy Church; But Is it Saved or Nearing the End?

 “This decree is effective immediately,” Cardinal Dolan added.

 Father Enrique Salvo, the pastor of the Basilica of Old St. Patrick’s did not return several calls and an email.
-The church is at 113 Baxter St. but also has an entrance on Mulberry St. in the heart of Little Italy.
-The Friends of Most Precious Blood have heard nothing from the Archdiocese.
+The Most Precious Blood church is at 113 Baxter St. but also has an entrance on Mulberry St. in the heart of Little Italy.

 “We didn’t expect it,” Fratta said of the decree dissolving the merger when he spoke with Our Town Downtown earlier this week.
 “Now we have to see what the plans are for the future.”